RRM3 Fluid Transfer Module and Tool Pedestal (top) before launch

 The mission is scheduled to launch to the space station in 2018.
 It has a projected two-year life on station, though NASA intends to accomplish RRM3's objectives within the first year.
 RRM3 is developed and operated by the Satellite Servicing Projects Division at NASA's Goddard Space Flight Center in Greenbelt, Maryland, under direction of NASA's Space Technology Mission Directorate.

-As a propellant, cryogenic fluids such as liquid methane and liquid hydrogen are useful for long distance journeys because they produce enough thrust, or what is essentially acceleration, to successfully leave planetary bodies.
+As a propellant, cryogenic fluids such as liquid methane and liquid hydrogen are useful for exploration missions because they produce enough thrust, or what is essentially acceleration, to launch a rocket from Earth or another planet.
 Without a powerful enough propellant, a planetary body's gravitational pull would prevent a rocket from successfully escaping the body's orbit.

 Liquid oxygen, another cryogenic fluid, is also used to maintain life support systems for astronauts, since it is a more efficient way to transport and store oxygen than in its gaseous form.

 A suite of three primary tools, designed to be used by space station's Dextre arm, will be employed to conduct mission objectives.
-These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, unique RRM3 mission requirements, and synergistic requirements/new capability development for the Restore-L project.
+These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, and and unique RRM3 mission requirements.
 The three tools are:

 Cryogen Servicing Tool before launch